quicwg/ops-drafts/draft-ietf-quic-applicability.md

 was successfully negotiated (see {{PaaschNanog}}).

 Any fallback mechanism is likely to impose a degradation of performance;
-however, fallback MUST not silently violate the application's expectation of confidentiality or integrity of its payload data.
+however, fallback must not silently violate the application's expectation of confidentiality or integrity of its payload data.

 Moreover, while encryption (in this case TLS) is inseparably integrated with